jmhickman/web3.fs/README.md

 ### Progress

-Planning stages, fewer than 1000 lines written.
+Basic functionality cobbled in.
+Not ready for use.
+It will probably explode, or be silly.

 ### Deps and Reqs

-Pulling in Nethereum.Hex and Nethereum.ABI because I don't want to mess with that stuff.
+Removed Nethereum deps (for now).
+FSharp.Data
+FSharp.Json
 Writing in .Net 6

 First code coming soon.

 ### Code of Conduct

 I'm a dictator and I rule with an iron fist.
-I expressly reject CoCs.
+I explicitly reject CoCs.